LeithLate2020/leithlate2020.github.io/README.md

 Media such as images, audio files and transcripts are collected in folders here.
 So e.g. the Dockers Club mural media is in `murals/DockersClub` and the Drill Hall media is in `studios/OOTBDrillHall`.
 To add a site, create a new folder in the appropriate place.
 Avoid spaces in its name.
 It would be good practice to look in other folders to see how their files are named and organised.

+Video files are not kept in these folders.
+The files are too large to be hosted on github.
+Instead they are hosted on Vimeo and linked to.
+See below for the specifics.

 The only contents of these folders that are used automatically are the feature images.
 Put the full-sized image in `fullsize.jpg` and make a reduced version (1200px x 1200px max) named `feature.jpg`.
 The latter is the image that comes up first, and the former is the image that will appear if you click through to a separate tab.

 ### Information